Nacho Varga

 Ignacio "Nacho" Varga (/es/) is a fictional character who appears as one of the main protagonists in the AMC television series Better Call Saul, a prequel spin-off of Breaking Bad.
 He is portrayed by Michael Mando and was created by Vince Gilligan and Peter Gould.

 Dialogue that introduces Saul Goodman in the Breaking Bad episode "Better Call Saul" mentions Nacho and Lalo Salamanca, though neither appears in Breaking Bad.
-Nacho is a quiet and intelligent member of the Salamanca drug organization with a strong desire to leave, though his fear of the Salamancas stops him.
+Nacho is a quiet and intelligent member of the Salamanca drug organization with a strong desire to leave, though his fear of the Salamancas and later Gus Fring stops him.
 He cares deeply for the well-being of his honest, hard-working father, Manuel.
-He befriends Jimmy McGill after Jimmy helps clear him of kidnapping charges.
-When the Salamancas seek to use his father's shop as a front for the drug ring, Nacho attempts to kill Hector Salamanca - the family patriarch - by switching his heart medication for a placebo.
+He gets associated with Jimmy McGill after Jimmy helps clear him of kidnapping charges.
+When the Salamancas seek to use his father's shop as a front for the drug ring, Nacho attempts to kill Hector Salamanca—the family patriarch—by switching his heart medication for a placebo.
 This is discovered by Gus Fring, who runs the rival drug trade.
 Nacho is forced to be a mole for Gus within the Salamancas' organization, which is further complicated when the shrewd Lalo arrives to oversee operations.